MeAIMH Logo

 Accomplishing the learning objectives of the course will enable participants to:

-• become familiar with the concepts of bonding, attachment, temperament and “fit”;
+• Describe the concepts of bonding, attachment and “fit.”

-• identify the use of infant mental health practices already in their work;
+• Identify the use of infant mental practices in your work.

-Alternatively, the course may be provided by the Association on a regional basis for up-to-20 "non-sponsored" individuals at an individual tuition cost of $225.00.
+Alternatively, the Association on a regional basis may provide the course for up-to-20 “non-sponsored” individuals at an individual tuition cost of $250.00.
 In such cases, the Association will negotiate the selection of instructor and schedule, and will be responsible for registration, facilities and refreshments.

 What next?